The Irish Flute: From Traditional Roots to Modern Adaptations

 The Origins and Evolution of the Irish Flute

-The Irish flute is typically made from wood, such as African blackwood, cocuswood, or boxwood, and features a conical bore.
-This design gives the instrument its characteristic warm, woody tone that is distinct from the bright, clear sound of the metal concert flute.
+This flute is usually constructed from woods like African blackwood, cocuswood, or boxwood, and has a conical bore.
+This shape produces a warm, woody sound that differs from the bright, piercing tone of metal concert flutes, making it perfect for Irish traditional music.

 If you are looking to learn how to play the Irish flute, the Dixon flute with an interchangeable head to turn it to a low whistle is a good choice: https://amzn.to/4d9V5VY